View our posts

 In Year 8 students will build upon their knowledge and proficiency of the elements of Art by studying a range of themes beginning with looking at portraiture and how to apply the formal elements to create skin tone, texture, depth and form.
 Students learn skills in proportion and scale, alongside exploring the art movement of Neo Expressionism and the artwork of Jean Paul Basquiat; here we discuss the role of the artist?
 How artists are influenced by others?
 And how a portrait reflects more than just the aesthetic of the sitter.
 They will recall knowledge of the colour wheel exploring the ideas of using colour as a mode of expression, and the use of line to create movement, shape and focal points.
 Alongside this they will be introduced to new terminology and themes in art such as, typography, abstract art, cubism in the form of distorted imagery, and pop art.
 During this topic students will be asked to reflect on their own identity, interests and heritage and will be given opportunities to express this throughout the project.
 Finding out more about themselves is our priority as they reflect not only on their physical appearance in a mirror, but begin to think about symbolism and encouraging them to think more deeply about who they are.
 By participating in this reflective practice students will become more astute in observation and viewing the world around them, as well as exploring composition and the impact that has upon creating narratives and outcome designs.

 In Year 9 a continued focus on the formal elements will be present in their learning, providing an opportunity for students to translate their refined drawing skills across a range of mediums, thus yet to experience.
 They will begin by exploring and recording a timeline showing how food has been used within art since the Renaissance period all the way through to contemporary times at present.
 They will explore in depth the art movements discussed on this timeline over the course of Year 9 which focus on the Renaissance period, Baroque, Impressionism, Post-Impressionism, Pop Art and Contemporary Art.
 They will understand how the symbolism behind food depicted in art has changed and evolved over the centuries and explore key artists from each period to understand their interpretation of food within their own artwork.
-Alongside this they will learn more about various styles of art, be introduced to a variety of mediums and application techniques, and expand their pre-existing knowledge on the formal elements to construct their own art pieces along the way.
+Alongside this they will learn more about various styles of art, be introduced to a variety of mediums and application techniques and expand their pre-existing knowledge on the formal elements to construct their own art pieces along the way.
 We aim to give the students a practical insight to art history and the evolution of food.

 At KS4 we begin with a strong emphasis on drawing as a starting point to create confidence within our students before exploring and instilling the four assessments objectives through a range of practical techniques and outcomes.
 We always focus on developing concepts and ideas based on a project theme(s), as this is the format for their externally set assignment and final exam, as a result and due to the nature of the subject there is always scope for varied interpretation and a range of creative outcomes being produced.
 The aim is for students to understand the process of developing ideas from a starting point to a final outcome; gaining knowledge on how to develop these ideas through refinement, reflection, technique process and inspiring artists.